myamiri/Predict-attrition-of-the-valuable-employees/README.md

 # Modeling

 We plan to run :
-Support Vecror Machine
+Support Vecror Machine,
-Logestic Regression
+Logestic Regression,
-Quadratic Discriminant Analysis
+Quadratic Discriminant Analysis,
-Extra Tree Classifier
+Extra Tree Classifier,
-Xgboost classifier
+Xgboost classifier,
-Light GBM
+Light GBM,
-CatBoost Classifier
+CatBoost Classifier,
-AdaBoost Classifier
+AdaBoost Classifier,
-Bagging Classifier
+Bagging Classifier,
-RandomForest Classifier
+RandomForest Classifier,
-Stacking Classifier
+Stacking Classifier,
-Voting Classifier
+Voting Classifier,
-Gaussian Naive Bayes (GaussianNB)
+Gaussian Naive Bayes (GaussianNB),
-Gaussian Process Classifier
+Gaussian Process Classifier,
-Ridge Classifier
+Ridge Classifier,
-Decision Tree Classifier
+Decision Tree Classifier,
 KNeighbors Classifier
 models  to determine the probability of a certain employee to fall into the condition of Attrition and thus its high risk of leaving the company.
 We will then test different parameters and probability threshold using confusion Matrixes, precision recall curve and ROC curve to determine which of the models is the best predictor and will reccommend its use in practice